HelpMe-Pls/Life-Engineering/Tips & Tools/You as an interviewer.md

 		- "What assurance do you have that this company will be successful?"
 		- "Which companies are your main competitors and what differentiates your company?"
 		- "What are your highest priorities right now?
 For example, new features, new products, solidifying existing code, reducing operations overhead?"
-> End with appreciation, thanks for the interview.
+> End with appreciation, give an honest praise, thanks for the interview.